k88hudson/git-flight-rules/README.md

 If you `cd` into the resulting directory, and type `git remote`, you'll see a list of the remotes.
 Normally there will be one remote - `origin` - which will point to `k88hudson/git-flight-rules`.
 In this case, we also want a remote that will point to your fork.

-First, to follow a Git convention, we normally use the remote name `origin` for your own repository, and `upstream` for whatever you've forked.
+First, to follow a Git convention, we normally use the remote name `origin` for your own repository and `upstream` for whatever you've forked.
 So, rename the `origin` remote to `upstream`

 ```sh
 $ git remote rename origin upstream